dhirajsonavane/Test-Api/README.md

 ## Steps to run on your machine
 1. Install .Net Core Cli > 3.1 on your machine
-2. Install efcore cli tools using below command
+2. Install efcore cli tools using below commands

-#### dotnet tool install --global dotnet-ef
-#### dotnet add package Microsoft.EntityFrameworkCore.Design
+   dotnet tool install --global dotnet-ef dotnet add package Microsoft.EntityFrameworkCore.Design

 3. In your terminal window type below command